opetitprestataire/label-studio/docs/source/plugins/llm_backend.md

 		method: "POST",
 		headers: {
 			"Content-Type": "application/json",
-			// No auth needed because the API is currently open },
+			// No auth needed because the API is open
+		},
 	});